bmay8/bmay8.github.io/essays/E09_Reflect_on_Javascript_1.md

 E09: Reflect on Javascript 1

 This class has been quite a bit of fun.
-It’s been quite a long time since I’ve written a scrap of code, but it’s not unlike riding a bicycle.
+It’s been a long time since I’ve written a scrap of code, but it’s not unlike riding a bicycle.
 Slowly but surely, the gears are starting to turn again.

 Case in point, the ‘Euler’ exercise initially took me hours to solve.
 I was aware of the time constraints of the ‘Workout of the day’ exercise, but I wished to dive deep and attempt to grasp the material and language on my own, before viewing the correct way to solve the problem.
 As such, I learned that I took a very unconventional and illogical route to the finish line.
 Rather than iterating through the integers and ‘capturing’ the threes and fives, I instead endeavoured to started with a ‘three variable’ and a ‘five variable’, put them in a loop and add their respective values each iteration: